aehrc/VariantSpark/contributions/AwsMarketplace/README.md

 _Figure 2: Configure Marketplace_

 3. Select the AWS Region you would like to allocate resources in.
 Currently there are two version of this Marketplace product.
-The older version comes with Hail v0.1.
 Select the Software version and click &quot;Continue to Lunch&quot;

 ![](Figs/ss03-Region.png)